magento/devdocs/src/marketplace/sellers/subscriptions/buying-subscriptions.md

 Starting December 2021, Adobe Commerce Marketplace provides extension vendors an opportunity to sell their extensions under an auto-renewing subscription model.

 ## Subscribing to an extension

-Subscription extensions can be identified by pricing displaying price per period.
+You can identify subscription extensions by pricing.
+They display price per period.

 []({{ site.baseurl }}/marketplace/sellers/images/subscriptions-buying-pricing.png){: .zoom}